-Alison McDonald is a HUMANITAS PRIZE WINNER, FULBRIGHT SCHOLAR and BAFTA nominated veteran TV writer, whose diverse credits include AMERICAN DAD, NURSE JACKIE, and the remake of ROOTS, for which she received WGA and NAACP IMAGE AWARD nominations.
+Alison McDonald is a HUMANITAS PRIZE WINNER, FULBRIGHT SCHOLAR, DAYTIME EMMY and BAFTA AWARD nominated veteran TV writer, whose diverse credits include AMERICAN DAD!, NURSE JACKIE, and the remake of ROOTS, for which she received WRITERS GUILD OF AMERICA and NAACP IMAGE AWARD nominations.

-Alison wrote, directed, and executive produced AN AMERICAN GIRL STORY: SUMMER CAMP, FRIENDS FOR LIFE, for which she also received DGA, WGA, and NAACP IMAGE AWARD nominations.
+Alison wrote, directed, and executive produced AN AMERICAN GIRL STORY: SUMMER CAMP, FRIENDS FOR LIFE, for which she received DAYTIME EMMY (OUTSTANDING DIRECTING SPECIAL CLASS), DIRECTORS GUILD OF AMERICA, WGA, and NAACP IMAGE AWARD nominations.

 Alison’s other awards include a DGA STUDENT FILMMAKER AWARD and fellowships from New York Women in Film & Television, and the U.S. Department of Education.
 She is a graduate of New York University's Tisch School of the Arts, Columbia University’s Film Division, and the UPRIGHT CITIZENS BRIGADE.